 - Sales and marketing, including social media and email marketing

 - Email, such as autoresponders for common inquiries

 - Purchase orders

 - Contract creation and renewals

-A customer relationship management (CRM) tool can handle many of these functions.
-Most include a range of built-in features that take these rote tasks so you can handle more important tasks and increase productivity.
+A customer relationship management (CRM) tool can handle many functions.
+Most include a range of built-in features that take these rote tasks so you can handle more critical tasks and increase productivity.
 Identify the repetitive tasks you and your employees are doing, then find the tool that offers the best options for your business.

 One of the best-known CRMS is Salesforce.
 It handles multiple functions like contact management, task management, workflow creation, and customer engagement tools.
 But it’s not the only CRM tool available, especially for small businesses.

 How VoIP Can Help